onepanelio/core-docs/docs/getting-started/quickstart.md

   ```

   :::note
-  Currently, the only valid option for `--artifact-repository-provider` flag is `s3`, which supports any S3 compatible object storage like [Minio](https://docs.min.io/) and [GCS](https://cloud.google.com/storage/docs/authentication/managing-hmackeys#create).
+  Currently, the only valid option for `--artifact-repository-provider` flag is `s3`, which supports any S3 compatible object storage like [Minio](https://docs.min.io/) and [GCS (with HMAC key enabled)](https://cloud.google.com/storage/docs/authentication/managing-hmackeys#create).
   :::

   </TabItem>